kashif-baig/Elecrow-All-in-One-Starter-Kit-for-Arduino/README.md

 ## 🚀 Overview

 The Elecrow All-in-One Starter Kit includes a variety of sensors and actuators (LEDs, buzzers, buttons, displays, etc.).
-Traditionally, these are normally programmed directly on the Arduino using embedded C/C++.
+Traditionally, these are programmed directly on the Arduino using embedded C/C++.

 This repository introduces a different approach: